 U.S. District Court for the Western District of Texas overturns USFWS listing of the lesser prairie chicken as threatened species under the Endangered Species Act in September 2015

-On September 2, 2015, Judge Robert Junell took an unprecedented step to strip federal protections from the Lesser Prairie Chicken across its range.
+On September 2, 2015, Judge Robert Junell ruled to strip federal protections from the Lesser Prairie Chicken across its range.
 The ruling by of the U.S. District Court for the Western District of Texas overturned the USFWS decision in spring 2014 to list the lesser prairie chicken as threatened in Texas, New Mexico, Oklahoma, Kansas and Colorado, where the bird’s native grassland and prairie habitat had shrunk by 84 percent.
-Junell ruled that FWS failed to consider the extent to which a rangewide conservation plan crafted and administered by state wildlife agencies and supported by energy companies and landowners prior to the listing decision in March of 2014 would ameliorate the chicken’s top threats — including oil and gas wells, renewable energy development, grazing, woody species brush and tree encroachment, and conversion of rangeland to crops.
+Junell ruled that FWS failed to consider the extent to which a rangewide conservation plan crafted and administered by state wildlife agencies and supported by energy companies and landowners prior to the listing decision in March of 2014 would ameliorate the chicken’s top threats — including oil and gas and renewable energy development, grazing, woody species brush and tree encroachment, and conversion of rangeland to crops.

 Developing a Range-Wide Portfolio of Conservation Banks